Large Language Models for Scientific Idea Generation: A Creativity-Centered Survey: Collaborative Multi-Agent Systems

+Empirical results from the VirSci study show that multi-agent systems consistently outperform single-agent baselines across both automated metrics and human evaluations, and this holds across different backbone models (GPT-4o, LLaMA-3.1-8B, and 70B).
+In particular, human ratings show clear gains in novelty (e.g., 3.78 vs. 3.10–3.22), feasibility (5.24 vs. 4.78–4.94), and effectiveness (4.95 vs. 4.43–4.77).
+At the same time, improvements in the proposed metrics (higher CI and lower CD; \ref{sec:evaluation:nov_org}) indicate more coherent and less redundant ideation.
+Beyond benchmarked evaluations, a particularly notable result from the AI co-scientist \citep{gottweis2025aicoscientist} provides evidence of potential transformational creativity.
+The system independently recapitulated an unpublished gene-transfer mechanism in bacterial evolution via in silico discovery.
+As this mechanism was absent from public data and could not have been retrieved, the result goes beyond combinatorial recombination and points to the capacity of MAS to restructure the scientific search space, offering early empirical signals consistent with exploratory—and in rare cases, transformational—creativity.

-MAS have demonstrated strong potential for scientific discovery by providing two key benefits: scalable automation, where specialized agents divide complex workflows into coordinated stages \citep{su2025headsbetteroneimproved}, and emergent creativity, where multi-turn debate and critique among agents generate novel exploratory hypotheses that resemble real-world scientific collaboration \citep{liang2023MAD}.
-However, MAS suffer from important limitations.
-Their reliance on brittle prompting and hand-tuned orchestration makes them fragile and prone to cascading failures \citep{cemri2025multiagentllmsystemsfail,huang2025on}, and following \textit{Sutton’s Bitter Lesson} \citep{sutton2019bitter}, which argues that human-designed, complex systems are eventually outperformed by simpler, general solutions leveraging more data or better-trained models.
-Moreover, MAS operate like other test-time scaling techniques, relying on repeated inference and multi-round dialogue to achieve quality improvements, which imposes significant computational overheads.
-As shown by \citet{gao2025singleagentmultiagentsystemsboth}, these benefits diminish as underlying LLMs improve, with single, more powerful models often matching MAS performance without the communication burden.
-Thus, MAS should be reserved for tasks where \textbf{interaction itself is the source of value}, such as authentic multi-perspective debate or exploratory synthesis.
+However, MAS face notable limitations.
+Their reliance on brittle prompting and hand-tuned orchestration makes them fragile and susceptible to cascading failures \citep{cemri2025multiagentllmsystemsfail,huang2025on}.
+Moreover, in line with \textit{Sutton’s Bitter Lesson} \citep{sutton2019bitter}, such human-engineered coordination mechanisms are often outperformed over time by simpler, more general approaches that scale with better-trained models and data.
+MAS also resemble other test-time scaling methods, relying on repeated inference and multi-round interaction to improve performance, which incurs substantial computational overhead.
+As shown by \citet{gao2025singleagentmultiagentsystemsboth}, these advantages diminish as base LLMs improve, with strong single-agent models frequently matching MAS performance without communication costs.
+Consequently, MAS are best suited for settings where \textbf{interaction itself constitutes the primary source of value}, such as genuine multi-perspective debate or exploratory synthesis.